 However, budget gaming GPUs don’t force you into a low-resolution, blurry-pixel past.
 Far from it, in fact.
 A budget graphics card is no longer a barrier to enjoying some of the best games on offer.

 The Best Budget Graphics Cards

-The best budget graphics cards come from a range of GPU manufacturing generations, including Nvidia.
+The best budget graphics cards come from a range of GPU manufacturing generations.
 Some of the best bang for your buck comes from the slightly older but still super powerful cards.
 Of course, your definition of a budget GPU depends on—wait for it—your budget.

 Without further ado, and in no particular order, here are the six best budget graphics cards for cheap gaming.

 The Nvidia GTX 1650 Super Overclocked is a 4GB GPU and an excellent budget graphics card.
 It features the latest Turing architecture powering the newest generation of Nvidia GPUs and has 4GB GDDR6 to help you enjoy the latest games with using the upper selection of settings.

 The fantastic users over at UserBenchmark provide expedient insight into the estimated number of frames per second (FPS) the GTX 1650 Super Overclocked achieves in a range of games.
 Depending on the system hardware, the GTX 1650 Super Overclocked delivers an average of 111 FPS across games, including Fortnite, Overwatch, GTA V, and PUBG.
 (Though this figure is skewed by the extremely high FPS achieved in older games like CSGO.)

 Another plus point for the Nvidia GTX 1650 Super Overclocked is its size.
 The GTX 1650 Super Overclocked is a single-fan design, meaning it fits into almost every system layout and case size.
 Furthermore, its overall power use is low, saving you some extra pennies in the long run.